 They don’t teach that interactivity in any detail in primary or high schools so when most people feel sore in a particular area, they immediately assume their pain is just related to where they feel it.

 Anatomical COMMON SENSE also is now something largely missing in many hands-on physical bodywork treatments.
-Unfortunately, the business plan – covering costs, making a profit, duration of sessions, return visits, and the fact that public taxpayers' money apparently "grows on trees," etc - in my opinion, often takes precedence over the treatment plan.
+In my opinion based on what I've been told, the BUSINESS PLAN – covering costs, making a profit, duration of sessions, return visits, and the fact that public taxpayers' money apparently "grows on trees" with Government-employed and contracted (eg Defence) health professionals often takes precedence over the TREATMENT PLAN.
 That simply means that many areas that SHOULD be treated are ignored.

-And that often results in unnecessary return visits that sometimes continue for much longer and with less success than if no treatment was given at all.
-Return visits also can quickly drain any entitlement you might have to health fund rebates.
+It often results in unnecessary return visits that sometimes continue for much longer and with less success than if no treatment was given at all.
+Return visits also can quickly drain any entitlement you might have to private health fund rebates.

 Unfortunately, due to the medico-politics of AHPRA (Australian Health Practitioners Regulation Agency – for medical and allied health practitioners), most doctors never refer their patients to remedial massage therapists for common muscle and joint pain issues.

 Remedial therapists are regulated by Government (with things like qualifications, skills, knowledge, insurance, continuing education, first aid, ethics, etc) but are not registered with AHPRA or controlled by AHPRA hierarchy.
-So, in most cases, remedial therapists don’t get to apply early intervention that could save many patients considerable unnecessary pain and extra costs.
+So, in most cases, only the better informed doctors ever refer people to remedial therapists.
+As a result, many doctors' patients don’t get the early remedial massage intervention that could save them considerable unnecessary pain and extra costs.

 In my opinion, the Department of Veterans Affairs is also wasting hundreds of millions of dollars every year because it does not allow its DVA pensioners to access REMEDIAL MASSAGE with their Gold or White Cards.
-As a result, it is often ONLY the problem or original injury/surgery area that other therapists focus on and more often than not that only prolongs those issues instead of fixing them or reducing the pain.
+So it is often ONLY the problem or original injury/surgery area that DVA approved physical therapists focus on and more often than not that only PROLONGS those issues instead of fixing them or reducing the pain.

 Give me a call on (07) 4774 6973 or 0438 774819 or email me at firstname.lastname@example.org to make a booking.
 Treatments are by appointment only.